 I am ready for a camper van.

-When we go to Port Townsend, we drove to the marina on the tip of downtown and studied the map.
-The RV Camphost came out and directed us to spot between several fifth-wheelers and motorhomes.
-He talked about the hookups which we didn’t need as the model we borrowed was a lower-fi “Weekender” (a fold-out bed, the pop-top bed and table is about it in these).
-He seemed stunned we were planning on sitting there without heat and truth be told, if we get one of these, it’s going to have a heater.
-The whole point as far as I am concerned is to really make our long, long cool rainy season a bit easier for getting out and camping, and that must include being warm.
+When we go to Port Townsend, we drove to the marina on the tip of downtown.
+The RV camp host came out and directed us to a spot between several fifth-wheelers and motorhomes.
+He talked about the hookups, which we didn’t need as the model we borrowed was a lower-fi “Weekender” (a fold-out bed, the pop-top bed, and table is it in these).
+He seemed stunned we were planning on sitting there without heat.
+Truth be told, if we get one of these, it has to have a heater.
+The whole point is to make our long cool rainy season a bit easier for getting out and camping, and that must include being warm.

 The oddest about “camping” with one of these was that we were instantly doing it.
 No trying to figure out where to put the tent.
 No hauling out all the gear, blowing up the pads, setting up the stove.
 Within five minutes of arriving, we were sitting there in our sweaters trying to decide if we’d read a bit with dinner or play cards.
 Leaving camp was the same way.
 If I had known how fast we’d be gone, I’d have turned on the car to warm up and defrost the windows.
 It took no time at all.

-I’d tell you more about Port Townsend, a small city at the tip of the Olympic Peninsula known for its Victorian architecture, art community and beauty, but we spent very little time there as we spent most of our daylight hours at our first meditation retreat.
+I’d tell you more about Port Townsend, a small city at the tip of the Olympic Peninsula known for its Victorian architecture, art community, and beauty, but we spent very little time there.
+We spent most of our daylight hours at our first meditation retreat.
 We enjoyed the oysters and fiddling downstairs at Undertown and breakfast the following morning just steps from our parked car/camp at Hudson Point Cafe.
-So instead of thinking about what my untaken pictures of the town might look like, here’s a link to our pal Tara, who we unexpectedly saw sitting eating dinner with her friends.

 I am not sure if a camper van is really going to be our future vehicle.
 We really need something that handles well in the mountains for ski season.
 If you’ve got experience with them, I’d love to hear it.